lokalise/i18n-ally-jetbrains-docs/language-files/index.md

 A template to build a filename where to extract strings.
 Will be appended to translations directory and should not start with.

-**Patterns to use:**
 - `%namespace%` – will use a namespace selected during extraction.
 Available options are listed in the Namespaces list.
 - `%locale%` – will use a Default locale specified in preferences.

-## Language file path

-Change the default language file path with settings above.

 ## Namespaces